GnrySgtSkitlz/BAUXERTest/readme.md

 The idea of this example project is to gain insight into how you as a developer think about problem solving while demonstrating:

  * Application of solid principles
- * A good understanding on separation of concerns without over engineering
+ * A good understanding of separation of concerns without over engineering
- * Overall approach to Unit testing
+ * Overall approach to unit testing
- * Correct use of source control

 The test and it's content is not a direct reflection of the work that will be undertaken at Bauer Media but is a technical screen to see how candidates solve problems.